grapestone5321/sdcnd-traffic_sign_classifier/writeup.md

 ### Test a Model on New Images
 #### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-aHere are five German traffic signs that I found on the web:
+Here are five German traffic signs that I found on the web:

 ![alt text][image11] ![alt text][image12] ![alt text][image13]